I want to share something that happened to me recently about “Through” or “Throught.”

 Through – Google Trends & Usage Data

 According to Google Trends, searches for “through” far exceed “throught”, especially in the US, UK, Canada, and Australia.
-People are mainly looking for:
+People mainly look for:

 - Correct spelling